 Safety | Protect Your Hearing

 When you do think of noise-induced hearing loss, we often assume it occurs from a one-time event, like being too close to the stage at a concert.
-Most noise-induced hearing loss though is not from a one-time occurrence.
-It slowly occurs over time with not much warning.
+However, most noise-induced hearing loss does not occur because of a one-time occurrence.
+It slowly affects us over time withmuch warning.
 Once you damage your hearing, you can’t fix it.
 Luckily though, there are actions we can all take to prevent noise induced hearing loss.Three key steps can help protect your hearing according to the U.S. Department of Health & Human Services: lower the volume, move away, and wear hearing protectors.

 These steps are simple, but they are not always easy to do; especially when you work in an environment where loud noise is constant or common.
 Tires and wheels are a unique challenge that Stellana understands well.